brownt47/brownt47.github.io/README.md

 ## Intro<br>
 Team leader with strong analytical skills and proven client facing skills including public speaking, creating presentations, and planning long-term projects.
 Years of experience listening to client needs and providing guidance to solutions.
+Interested in moving from academia into a professional data science role.

 ### Tableau Portfolio <br>